Front view of a closed residential garage

 Fiberglass resists dents and moisture while allowing for lightweight, durable construction.
 These doors can mimic wood grain for that warm aesthetic without the maintenance, making them ideal for coastal climates.

-• Best for: Homes near beaches, where salt and humidity can affect traditional wood doors
+• Best for: This works best for homes near beaches, where salt and humidity can damage traditional wood doors.

-• Visual inspiration: A light beige, wood-look fiberglass door with subtle horizontal panels.
-It's both low-maintenance and elegant.
+• Visual inspiration: Picture a light beige, wood-look fiberglass door with subtle horizontal panels -- low-maintenance and elegant.

 For homeowners wanting a truly unique statement, custom-stained wood or composite doors allow full control over color, grain, and panel layout.
 This option complements the door with every architectural detail of your property.

-• Best for: Large properties seeking a high-impact, bespoke look
+• Best for: This fits large properties seeking a high-impact, one-of-a-kind look.

-• Visual inspiration: Bold and sophisticated.
-A two-tone composite door with a dark walnut center panel and light oak side accents.
+• Visual inspiration: Picture a two-tone composite door with a dark walnut center panel and light oak side accents -- bold and sophisticated.

 These doors use distressed wood, bold hardware, and textured finishes to evoke a lived-in, character-rich aesthetic.
 Perfect for homes with country, farmhouse, or historic architectural influences.

-• Best for: Historic properties or homes that favor a rustic charm
+• Best for: This works best for historic properties or homes that favor a rustic look.

 • Visual inspiration: A weathered oak door with wrought-iron strap hinges and crossbars — authentic, inviting, and memorable.